stellarwp/restrict-content/readme.txt

 === Restrict Content ===
 Author URI: http://pippinsplugins.com
 Author: Pippin Williamson
-Contributors: mordauk
+Contributors: mordauk, mindctrl, nosegraze
 Donate link: http://pippinsplugins.com/support-the-site
-Tags: Restrict content, member only, registered, logged in, restricted access, restrict access, limiit access, read-only, read only
+Tags: Restrict content, member, members, membership, memberships, member only, registered, registration form, login form, logged in, restricted access, restrict access, limiit access, read-only, read only, access control
 Requires at least: 3.9
 Tested up to: 4.5
 Stable tag: 2.1.3

 Restrict Content to registered users only.
-This is a simple plugin that will allow you to easily restrict complete posts / pages to logged in users only.
+This is a simple membership plugin that will allow you to easily restrict complete posts / pages to logged in users only.
 Levels of restriction may also be set.
-For example, you can restrict content to only Administrators, Editors, Authors, and Subscribers.
+For example, you can restrict content to only Administrators, Editors, Authors, Contributors, and Subscribers.

 == Description ==

 Restrict Content to registered users only.
-This is a simple plugin that will allow you to easily restrict complete posts / pages to logged in users only.
+This is a simple membership plugin that will allow you to easily restrict complete posts / pages to logged in users only.
 Levels of restriction may also be set.
-For example, you can restrict content to only Administrators, Editors, Authors, and Subscribers.
+For example, you can restrict content to only Administrators, Editors, Authors, Contributors, and Subscribers.

 Content restriction works both with shortcodes and drop-down menu of access levels for post, pages, and most custom post types.

+Also includes frontend forms for user registration, login, and password reset so your members can do all these actions on the front end of your site without going to the wp-admin or wp-login.php pages.

 = Pro version available! =

-The [Pro version of Restrict Content](https://restrictcontentpro.com) provides a significant additional feature set, including:
+The [Pro version of Restrict Content](https://restrictcontentpro.com/?utm_campaign=restrict-content&utm_medium=readme&utm_source=description&utm_content=first-mention) provides a significant additional feature set, including:

+* Payments - including one-time payments and recurring subscriptions.
+* Integration with popular payment systems, including Stripe, PayPal Standard, PayPal Express, PayPal Pro, Authorize.net, 2Checkout, and Braintree.
-* Account registration
+* Discount codes
-* Log in and password reset forms
+* Printable HTML invoices
 * Complete member management
-* Discount codes
+* Prevent account sharing
-* Payment tracking
+* WooCommerce integration
-* Integration with popular payment systems, including Stripe, PayPal, Authorize.net, 2Checkout, and more.
 * And much more.
-See the [Features](https://restrictcontentpro.com/tour/features/) page for additional details.
+See the [Features](https://restrictcontentpro.com/tour/features/?utm_campaign=restrict-content&utm_medium=readme&utm_source=description&utm_content=features-link) page for additional details.

 == Installation ==